Standing on the Shoulder of Giants: Songs

-The album spawned three singles, released between February and July 2000.

-The lead track, "Fuckin' in the Bushes", features no vocals, but does include sampled quotes from Message to Love, a documentary film of the Isle of Wight Festival 1970.
+Standing on the Shoulder of Giants features a heavy psychedelic influence, and some songs contain several samples.
+The opening track, "Fuckin' in the Bushes", features no vocals, but does include sampled quotes from Message to Love, a documentary film of the Isle of Wight Festival 1970.
 The festival's MC, Rikki Farr, is heard berating the crowd: "We put this festival on, you bastards, with a lot of love!
 We worked for one year for you pigs!
 And you wanna break our walls down and you wanna destroy it?
 Well you go to hell!"
-Two other festival observers in the film are also heard.
+Two other festival observers in the film are also heard, one of whom is disgusted as "kids [are] running around naked, fucking in the bushes".
+The other, an old lady, Noel described as "some eccentric toff who just gets right into the weekend and smokes pot, so she obviously loses the plot".
+The song's drums are taken from the Jimi Hendrix Experience song "Little Miss Lover" (1968), rerecorded by White, and a guitar riff influenced by Led Zeppelin.
+The second track, "Go Let It Out", features a drum loop sampled from Johnny Jenkins's version of the Dr. John song "I Walk on Guilded Splinters" (1968), and an acoustic guitar line that's similar to the Beta Band's "Inner Meet Me".

-"Gas Panic!" was inspired by the panic attacks Noel Gallagher was having as he quit drugs in advance of the birth of his daughter Anaïs. "'Gas Panic!' was written while I was just lying in bed sweating, the usual five or six o'clock in the morning, thinking, f—ing hell, you know, is it all worth it?" he said.
+"Who Feels Love?" is a psychedelic track featuring tablas, backwards guitars and sitars.
+Qs Andy Pemberton described it as an "updated take" on the Stone Roses' "Waterfall".
+"Gas Panic!" is a Beatles-influenced trip hop song that was inspired by the panic attacks Noel was having as he quit drugs in advance of the birth of his daughter Anaïs. "'Gas Panic!' was written while I was just lying in bed sweating, the usual five or six o'clock in the morning, thinking, f—ing hell, you know, is it all worth it?" he said.
+Noel's panic attacks inspired another song, the melodic, organ-driven "Where Did It All Go Wrong?".
+Noel sings it because, according to him, Liam struggled to sing the higher notes.
+Noel also sings on "Sunday Morning Call", a song "about certain real people who I know but who, obviously, remain nameless".